rickyzoo/fetch-receipt-processor/README.md

 A function would be defined to process and transform the relevant string numerical fields into float or integer data types for further calculation such as the string "price" and "total" fields coming in from the JSON input.
 This function would use `strconv.ParseFloat()`.
 Separate structs defining the key-value pairs with the desired data types would be created and used as the Return value of said function.
 This function will also explicitly return an error when necessary.

 To add Regex pattern validation to the relevant fields I would import a package such as `regexp`, create a const that maps each field to its associated Regex pattern, instantiate structs for each validation rule along with a Validator struct that holds all validation rules using a **map**, and define a Validator function that uses the elements previously defined.
-A function that is used to process the actual incoming JSON would call the Validator function.
+The POST API handler function that is used to process the actual incoming JSON would call the Validator function.

 The basic data schema structs would live in a separate `models` subdirectory while the field validation code would live in a separate subdirectory called `services` or some equivalent.